 |Certificates of Deposit|| ||$2500 for all terms|

-Pacific Western Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Pacific Western Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
 Pacific Western Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Pacific Western Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Pacific Western Bank's CD rates are fair compared to the national average.Back to Overview

 Find a Pacific Western Bank Near Me

-Pacific Western Bank has 78 physical locations in the U.S.Back to Overview
+Pacific Western Bank has 67 branches in the U.S.Back to Overview